If you’re new to the Spidey world, then let us start off by sending you a big, warm welcome!

 Next, you’ll need to know where to start when it comes to choosing a graphic novel, so here are a few tips that will help you get started:

-- Should Worlds Collide?
-Number 2 below (Civil War) contains a mixture of Spider-Man and other famous superheroes.
+Should Worlds Collide?
+Number 2 below (Civil War) contains a mixture of Spider-Man and other famous superheroes, such as batman, superman, daredevil.

 Some of you like the mashup of characters while others just want the spotlight to remain on Spidey.
 It’s up to you which you prefer!